learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 #Your code here; print the loss and accuracy for the test set.
 ```

-We can see that the training set results are really good (a 89.4% classification accuracy!), but the test set results lag behind.
+We can see that the training set results are really good (89.4% classification accuracy!), but the test set results lag behind.
 In the next lab.
 We'll talk a little more about this in the next lecture, and will discuss how we can get better test set results as well!

 ## Additional Resources